North American Soccer League (2011–2017): Traffic Sports scandal

-From the beginning of the league, Brazilian-based sports company Traffic Sports Marketing was heavily involved in its operations.
+From the beginning of the league, Brazilian-based sports company Traffic Sports Marketing was a significant investor in the new league.
+Traffic Sports Marketing was heavily involved in its operations.
 Traffic was an early investor in four of the league's clubs, and the president of its American subsidiary, Aaron Davidson, also served as the chairman of the NASL's board of governors.
 Both Traffic and Davidson himself were implicated in the 2015 FIFA corruption case, and both would eventually plead guilty to racketeering, conspiracy, and wire-fraud conspiracy.
 Traffic Sports continued to hold a large amount of stock in the NASL until the league finally arranged for a sale to an unnamed buyer in November 2016.